mrpossoms/kirkroerig.com/kirkroerig/articles/policy_gradient.md

 $$
 \mathbf{pr_{y}} = [ 0.2, 0.3, 0.5 ]
 $$

-**A quick aside:** In the puck world example, you'll notice lots of $t$ subscripts.
-This is used to denote a variable that exists for a particular time-step or frame of the simulation.

 Now say the policy chose a specific action, which includes a choice of both a horizontal action and a vertical action: